 But since then, this will be their first semifinal meeting in a cup competition in more than three years.

 There has also been a lot of talk about the team dominating the Super League but failing to transform it into Cup success.
-Last time they won a cup was in 2017 but since then, they are always been knocked out of cup competitions.
+Last time they won a cup was in 2017.

 However, coach Kalisto Pasuwa is confident of changing the status quo, saying his side will give it all to progress to the final.